Familias Unidas

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Prado et al. (2012).
+The study used the same sample as Prado et al. (2012).
 The purpose of the study was to examine the efficacy of Familias Unidas, to reduce human immunodeficiency virus (HIV) risk behaviors among Hispanic delinquent adolescents.
 Participants were randomly assigned to Familias Unidas or community practice.
-Measures utilized include the Hispanic Stress Inventory, the Social Provisions Scale, Audio-CASI System, and the Diagnostic Interview Schedule for Children (DISC).
+Measures utilized include the Hispanic Stress Inventory, the Social Provisions Scale, Audio-CASI System, the Diagnostic Interview Schedule for Children (DISC), and adolescents were asked whether they had drank alcohol, or used an illicit substance in the 90 days prior to assessment.
 Results indicate that compared with community practice, Familias Unidas was efficacious in increasing condom use during vaginal and anal sex during the past 90 days, reducing the number of days adolescents were under the influence of drugs or alcohol and had sex without a condom, reducing sexual partners, and preventing unprotected anal sex at the last sexual intercourse.
 Familias Unidas was also efficacious, relative to community practice, in increasing family functioning and most notably in increasing parent–adolescent communication and positive parenting.
-Limitations include present sample was not representative of the U.S. Hispanic population, reliance on self-report measures, and an attention-control condition was not used in this study.
+Limitations include present sample was not representative of the U.S. Hispanic population, reliance on self-report measures, and an attention-control condition was not used.

 Estrada, Y., Lee, T. K., Huang, S., Tapia, M. I., Velázquez, M.-R., Martinez, M. J., Pantin, H., Ocasio, M. A., Vidot, D. C., Molleda, L., Villamar, J., Stepaneko, B. A., Brown, C. H., & Prado, G. (2017).
 Parent-centered prevention of risky behaviors among Hispanic youths in Florida.
 American Journal of Public Health, 107(4), 607–613. https://doi.org/10.2105/AJPH.2017.303653